Ichoran/scala-java8-streams/README.md

 An implicit value class can be used to add an `asScala` method to each `Stream` class.
 This method can instantiate a wrapper class that implements the Scala methods in terms of the Java ones (extending `TraversableOnce`, most likely).

+To be determined: do we wrap only `Stream`, requiring calls to `boxed` to work with `IntStream` etc., or do we wrap directly?
+What do we do about the lack of specialization in Scala collections?

 #### Goal 3 -- Scala collections transparently and with low overhead on Java 8 Streams

 Implementing Scala methods in terms of Java 8 Stream methods should not require any state.
 Thus, a value class should be able to implement the Scala methods, possibly with type classes to provide specialized functionality for Double etc. specialized versions.

+Note that to keep the JVM from having to do too much work, the value classes should @inline as many methods as practical, and the library should (as usual) be compiled with -optimize.
+The inlining burden can quickly grow beyond the JVM's capability to handle.

 #### Goal 4 -- `Spliterator`s for Scala collections